plasma-umass/snakefish/dev_doc.md

 **NOTE**: For now, tests only build with `clang`.
 See below in the [Issues/Caveats](#issuescaveats) section for an explanation.

 **NOTE 2**: If you want to clean the build directory, run `cmake --build cmake-build-debug --target clean -- -j 4`.
-That alone doesn't purge CMake's cache, so sometimes you might need `rm -rf cmake-build-debug`
+That alone doesn't purge CMake's cache, so sometimes you might need `rm -rf cmake-build-debug`.

 ## Design Decisions
 - Shared memory is used for IPC.
 [Unnamed semaphores](http://man7.org/linux/man-pages/man7/sem_overview.7.html) are used to implement blocking/non-blocking `receive()`.
 Since unnamed semaphores are not implemented on macOS ([ref 1](https://stackoverflow.com/q/27736618), [ref 2](https://stackoverflow.com/q/1413785)), named semaphores are used there instead.